Loop space homology of a small category: -systems of functor categories

 \begin{Defi} Let $\ctg$ be a category over a group $\pi$.
 For a commutative ring $\RR$, if there is an $\Omega$-resolution $(P_*,\2_*)$ of $\theta^*(\RR\pi)$ with respect to $\ctg$, then we define

 \end{Defi}

 The following proposition is a first step towards determining for which categories over $\pi$ the free module $\RR\pi$ has an $\Omega$-resolution.
-In the next section, we will show that $\Omega$-resolutions of $\RR\pi$ do exist in all cases not excluded here.
+In the next section, we will show that $\Omega$-resolutions of $\RR\pi$ do exist in many of the cases not excluded here.
 Recall that $\calc$ is an \emph{EI-category} if all endomorphisms of objects in $\calc$ are automorphisms.

 \begin{Prop} Fix a commutative ring $\RR$.
 Let $(\calc,\theta)$ be a category over a group $\pi$, and set $H=\Ker\bigl[\pi_1(|\theta|)\:\pi_1(|\calc|)\too\pi\bigr]$.
 Thus $\cpth$ is an $\Omega$-system by Lemma \ref{isos-over-G}(a). \begin{enuma}